kyletimmermans/dijkstras-canvas/README.md

 ### Installation

-All of the libraries used come pre-packaged in Python 3.x, so there's no need to install anything.
+All of the libraries used come pre-packaged in Python 3.x, so there's no need to install any dependencies.